 Palisades State Park

-The most scenic public corridor on the creek, with quartzite walls, tighter structure, and easy justification for a shorter focused wade.
+The most scenic public area on the creek, with quartzite walls, tighter structure, and easy justification for a shorter focused wade.

 A downstream reference area where the official gauge helps decide whether the lower creek has enough shape to fish.